Adoption and managing your career – can it be done?

 When we received Scarlett’s profile, she sounded perfect.
 It felt right.
 We then received her photo and we knew she was the one.
 However, the hard bit was then waiting almost 5 months for her to be officially ‘ours’.
 We created a family book for Scarlett, who at the time was 2 years old.
 We also sent her a Mickey Mouse toy for her birthday present.

 Our transition plan was agreed and we then had to build up time together very slowly.
 Thankfully whilst we only lived an hour away from Scarlett so that did minimise disruption to work, we know that many couples have to travel for hours at a time during this stage, some having to rent flats near their adoptive child’s home.
 This period of transition is exciting, but it’s also time-consuming and draining.
-Whilst seeing Scarlett we felt ecstatic, then we felt emotionally drained, so trying to do any work on the days we saw her was near to impossible.
+Whilst seeing Scarlett we felt ecstatic, then we felt emotionally drained.
+This meant that trying to do any work on the days we saw her was near to impossible, this was where adoption and managing a career was more challenging than we initially thought.

 We made the decision that I would take a month’s leave and Brian would take a year.
 Our decision was mainly based on finances, but also on the culture of our companies.
 Brian’s employer had much better benefits than mine.
 As Brian was going to the be the stay-at-home partner, he got to choose what Scarlett would call us – he chose daddy and I chose Pops.